Who We Are

 4Building-Fundraising

-1960 – Dec 4th -The New Sanctuary Building is dedicated.
+1960 – Dec 4th -The New Sanctuary Building is dedicated on December 4.

 1964 – David Leibig becomes the Choir Director/Organist, for 28 years, until his untimely death in 1992.
 During this time, the choir grows to 35 + voices and is recognized as one of the premier church choirs in the community.

 1966 – Barbara Creighton becomes the Day School Nursery Director, for 25 years.
-The Day School becomes a role model, with over 1,000 children matriculating from the program during her tenure.
+The Day School becomes a role model in the community, with over 1,000 children matriculating from the program during her tenure.

 1972 – The third phase of the original construction plan calls for a Youth Center and Education Wing.
 The building phase is completed and dedicated in October.
-And Day School Nursery starts up.
+The Day School Nursery program begins.

 7Addition-of-New-Sanctuary